Developing STAR policy and procedures

 STAR operational policies and procedures must include statements:

-- delegating responsibility for day-to-day financial administration to the STAR Coordinator (if responsibility has been delegated) This may be included in a Board of Trustees’ broader finance policy document
+- delegating responsibility for day-to-day financial administration to the STAR Coordinator (if responsibility has been delegated): this may be included in a school board's broader finance policy document

-- outlining accounting processes This may be included in a Board of Trustees’ broader finance policy document
+- outlining accounting processes: this may be included in a board's broader finance policy document

 - stipulating what STAR funding can be spent on.